 Portugal has also been attacked and blamed for unfair competition with Nordic countries since under the NHR retirees who moved to Portugal paid way less tax than they would in their home country.
 Portugal has, since 2020, appeased these concerns by introducing a minimal level of taxation for retiree expats in the NHR scheme who receive their pension from abroad.
 This does not affect the NHR scheme for entrepreneurs with the setup I mention in this article.

 Opening a company abroad has certain caveats.
-One important concept is that of effective management.
+One important concept is the “place of effective management”.
 You can’t just open a company wherever tax is lowest and operate from there while living in another country.
 Your company in a foreign jurisdiction needs to have substance since many countries operate under CFC rules (controlled foreign corporation).
 I wrote about this topic in my article about digital nomad taxation, as this is the biggest concern for digital nomads or expats when opening companies abroad.

 The country where you reside may attempt to tax the profits of an overseas company if such company is deemed to be a resident in its territory because its effective management or/and control is exercised therein.